mcmire/dotfiles/README.md

 #### zsh

 This configuration assumes use of zsh as the shell, so you'll need that as well.
-Fortunately, newer versions of macOS starting with Catalina use this by default.
+Fortunately, newer versions of macOS starting with Catalina use zsh by default.
-If you have an older Mac, then you can install zsh via Homebrew:
+If you have an older Mac, though, you can install zsh via Homebrew:

     brew install zsh

-Then set it as your default shell:
+Then you'll want to set it as your default shell:

     sudo dscl . -create /Users/$USER UserShell /usr/local/bin/zsh